JohanSoederlund/SmartHome/README.md

 [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) according to wikipedia the goal is to facilitate for the client to use the api.
 I chose to do so by always returning the state of the application and also every other possible navigation.

-2. If your solution should implement multiple representations of the resources.
-How would you do it?
+**2. If your solution should implement multiple representations of the resources.
+How would you do it?**

 I would start with offering application/xml and use content negotiation to decide which to send.
 But by default send json format.

-3. Motivate and defend your authentication solution?
+**3. Motivate and defend your authentication solution?
 Why did you choose the one you did?
-Pros/Cons.
+Pros/Cons.**

 To use the application one needs to register a user with a username and password, (which i hash with a salt).
 Upon registering an access_token is delivered to the client and also stored in the user-document database.
 The token can then be used to access resources private to the user.
 The token must come throuh the Bearer header and it is a JWT that can be verified by my server only.
 It is valid for 62 days but this will be changed in a later version to be valid a shorter time and a refresh_token will then be used to create a new access_token.